SparebankenVest/azure-key-vault-to-kubernetes/README.md

 Azure Key Vault To Kubernetes works in two different modes:

-1) Simple - Sync objects from Azure Key Vault to `Secret` resources in Kubernetes
+1) Basic - Sync objects from Azure Key Vault to `Secret` resources in Kubernetes
 2) Transparant - Synch objects from Azure Key Vault and inject them as environment variables transparantly into containers

-### Simple mode
+### Basic mode

-The Simple mode is the most straight forward option, but also the least secure as it stores Azure Key Vault objects as Secrets in Kubernetes which is base64 encoded in plain text.
+The Basic mode is the most straight forward option, but also the least secure as it stores Azure Key Vault objects as Secrets in Kubernetes which is base64 encoded in plain text.
 For many scenarios that is OK, but in the banking world were this project originated, that is not an option (see [Transparant mode](#transparant-mode) below).

-The same [risks as documented with `Secret`'s in Kubernetes](https://kubernetes.io/docs/concepts/configuration/secret/#risks) also apply for the simple mode, with the exception of secrets being checked into source control or unintentionally exposed by other means, which the `AzureKeyVaultSecret` resource prevents.
+The same [risks as documented with `Secret`'s in Kubernetes](https://kubernetes.io/docs/concepts/configuration/secret/#risks) also apply for the Basic mode, with the exception of secrets being checked into source control or unintentionally exposed by other means, which the `AzureKeyVaultSecret` resource prevents.

-Make sure you fully understand these risks before synchronizing any Azure Key Vault secrets to Kubernetes usint the simple mode.
+Make sure you fully understand these risks before synchronizing any Azure Key Vault secrets to Kubernetes usint the Basic mode.

-The simple mode works like this:
+The Basic mode works like this:

 1. Create a `AzureKeyVaultSecret` resource containing information of how to get a secret from Azure Key Vault
 2. The `azure-keyvault-controller` controller discovers the newly created `AzureKeyVaultSecret` and use its information to get the secret from Azure Key Vault to create a Kubernetes `Secret`